Primary key

 In the relational model of databases, a primary key is a designated set of attributes (column(s)) that can reliably identify and distinguish between each individual record in a table.
 The database creator can choose an existing unique attribute or combination of attributes from the table (a natural key) to act as its primary key, or create a new attribute containing a unique ID that exists solely for this purpose (a surrogate key).

-Examples of natural keys that could be suitable primary keys include data that is already by definition unique to all items in the table such as a national identification number attribute for person records, or the combination of a very precise timestamp attribute with a very precise location attribute for event records.
+Examples of natural keys that could be suitable primary keys include data that is already by definition unique to all items in the table such as a national identification number attribute for person records, or the combination of a timestamp attribute with a location attribute for event records.

 More formally, a primary key is a specific choice of a minimal set of attributes that uniquely specify a tuple (row) in a relation (table).
 (Note: Corresponding terms are respectively theoretical (attribute, tuple, relation) and concrete (column, row, table).)
 A primary key is a choice of a candidate key (a minimal superkey); any other candidate key is an alternate key.